Last updated on June 18th, 2018 at 01:09 am

 From here you can organise tours in one of the many agencies.
 Knossos is probably the most famous spot to visit

-Remember also a visit at the famous Aquaworld Aquarium & Reptile Rescue Centre, especially if you have kids with you.
+Remember also a visit to the famous Aquaworld Aquarium & Reptile Rescue Centre, especially if you have kids with you.

 If you are after a bit of everything I would consider Chania as one of the alternatives.
 Heraklio is also a good starting point, except there is no beach.